cockroachdb/docs/src/current/v24.1/known-limitations.md

 #### Inverted join for `tsvector` and `tsquery` types is not supported

-CockroachDB cannot index-accelerate queries with `@@` predicates when both sides of the operator are variables.
-[Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/102731)
+CockroachDB cannot index-accelerate queries with `@@` predicates when both sides of the operator are variables. [#102731](https://github.com/cockroachdb/cockroach/issues/102731)